pantheon-systems/documentation/source/_docs/regions.md

 ---
-title: Create a New Site in your choice of Pantheon Region
+title: Create a New Site in your Choice of Pantheon Region
 description: Learn how to get Limited Availability access to and launch sites in a specific Region.
 tags: [create, regions]
 categories: []